hacaravan/CV/README.md

 | ---------------------------- | ----------------- | ----------------- |------
 | **don8** | A mobile app to connect charities with people who can help them.
 Post adverts with what your charity needs, and volunteers can see what you need, and where!  | MongoDB, Express, React Native, Node.js | [Github Repo](https://github.com/JoshSinyor/don8)
 | **Spacebook** | A space-themed 'clone' of Facebook.
 Sign up and scroll through the ether to see what your fellow explorers are saying. _In Spacebook, everyone can hear you scream_ | Ruby on Rails, JS, CSS, CI/CD using Travis, Postgres | [Github Repo](https://github.com/SalarGhotaslo/acebook-sholk), [hosted app](https://fierce-plains-18412.herokuapp.com)

+## Strengths

+#### Fast & Enthusiastic Learner

+I love learning new things - whether it be practical skills, information or random trivia.
+As soon as I learn something I want to put it into practice or share the information with someone.
+When I worked at Bristol Energy, I went into the role not even knowing how Excel worked properly, but by the end I regularly offered my support to my colleagues with Excel, VBA and SQL (the three tools I spent most of my time with).
+Before starting the Makers Academy course, I taught myself some introductory Java.

+#### Logical Problem Solver

+When encountering a problem - from small error messages to more complex interactions - I always try to approach it as logically as possible, to work out _how_ to solve it before diving into it.
+By thinking about _why_ something is or isn't working, I'm able to narrow down a larger problem to a much more specific one.
+This was noted in one of the external reviews I did while a Makers student, where the reviewer said:
+>You did a really good job with being able to read the important information in the backtrace and were able to identify where errors were occurring and what kind of error it was, this meant that for the most part you could interpret what the problem was by using that information and you did not try random changes to the code in order to fix the bugs.

 ## Experience